-- F9.1 The University supports the operation of appropriate alternative and/or additional arrangements for students undertaking assessment.
-The additional arrangements should enable the student to meet the relevant learning outcomes and, where appropriate, professional competencies. - F9.2 In the case of timed examinations where a valid claim has been made, arrangements will be made in accordance with relevant procedures (see Appendix 3c The Conduct of Assessment, section 12.1). - F9.3 If a student is unable, through disability or long-term illness, to be assessed by the normal coursework methods, the Module Leader through dialogue with the Chair of the Module Confirmation Board, may vary those methods as appropriate, bearing in mind the module stated learning outcomes, and the need to assess the student on equal terms with other students. - F9.4 Requests for alternative and/or additional arrangements may be refused where insufficient notice is given.
+F9.1 The University supports the operation of appropriate alternative and/or additional arrangements for students undertaking assessment.
+The additional and/or alternative arrangements should enable the student to meet the relevant learning outcomes and, where appropriate, professional competencies. - F9.2 In the case of timed examinations where a valid claim has been made, arrangements will be made in accordance with relevant procedures (see Appendix 3c The Conduct of Assessment) - F9.3 If a student is unable, through disability or long-term illness, to be assessed by the normal coursework methods, the Module Leader, through dialogue with the Programme Leader, may vary the assessment methods as appropriate, taking into account the module's stated learning outcomes.
+The proposed alternative assessment must be approved by the Principal Lecturer. - F9.4 Requests for alternative and/or additional arrangements should be made as early as possible using the University's published procedures. - F9.5 Reasonable adjustments must be made if there is an urgent or severe need to do so, or the circumstances of the case demand it (even where a student has not engaged with the Disability Service).